mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 The first few weeks are going to be incredibly visceral.
 A relentless tide of meeting people, learning new skills, and finding your limits.
 There’s a good chance you might start doubting yourself, feeling homesick, wondering what the f**k you’re doing out here.

 Take it easy.
 Spend an extra day in town if you need it.
 Vocalise your thoughts: there’s a good chance others are feeling the same way.
 You’re not out there alone - there’s a community of people there to support you.

+The transition from regular life to trail life can be jarring at first.
+If you're feeling out of your depth, give yourself at least 3 weeks before making the decision to leave the trail.
+You're brain might be screaming at you to trade in those trail runners for your old, comfortable life.
+Stick it out as long as you can!
+There's no shame in quitting, but make sure you've given it a real chance first.

 # Sierra Resupply Guide